JamesKnBr/samples_fork/pipelines/deploy/Fledge-Eventhub-to_HW_APM-eventhub/README.md

 ## Example
-Below is an example of reading from an Eventhub, transforming and writing to another eventhub
+Below is an example of reading from an Eventhub, transforming and writing to another Eventhub

 ```python
 --8<-- "https://raw.githubusercontent.com/rtdip/samples/main/pipelines/deploy/Fledge-Eventhub-to_HW_APM-eventhub/pipeline.py"